Top 5 Whole Life Companies for Infinite Banking

 Let’s say that during retirement, you take recurring policy loans as a tax-exempt income stream that you have no intention of repaying.
 Without an Overloan Protection Rider, you’ll have to constantly manage your loan-to-cash-value situation and possibly even make premium or loan payments deep into old age to keep your policy from lapsing.

-Otherwise, if your policy lapses and you took out more money than you put in, you may get stuck with a huge tax bill when you can afford it the least!
+Otherwise, if your policy lapses after you took out more money than you put in, you may get stuck with a huge tax bill when you can afford it the least!

 An Overloan Protection Rider solves this impending problem when using Whole Life for retirement income.